Style Sheet | Report Preparation Guidelines

 Keep headings brief (never longer than one line).

-Do not use bulleted lists to an excessive degree, but do use bullets in preference to numbers or letters (unless you want to indicate a hierarchy).
+Do not use bulleted lists excessively, but do use bullets rather than numbers or letters (unless you want to indicate a hierarchy).
 You can also substitute em dashes for bullets when the list items are sentence fragments (frequently, beginning with a verb).

 Follow headline-style capitalization for titles.